 6) Fees: The schedule for the school fee payment will need to be adhered to.
 Late fees could invite a penalty, including discontinuation in severe cases.

 7) Tuition: As a policy, we discourage external tuition for all our students.
 In some rare cases, the teachers might specifically recommend it for the student based on requirement or performance.

-8) Children and Technology: Digital technologies have become integral to the lives of children, both within school and outside school.
+8) Children and Technology: Digital technologies have become integral to the lives of children, both within the school and outside school.
 We at Ekya believe that these technologies, provided and monitored in the right manner, can stimulate discussion, promote creativity and stimulate awareness of context to promote effective learning.
-At Ekya, we provide students with a school email ID that is used as a means for constant academic communication through use of certain safe web-based tools for sharing documents, forms, assignments etc. Further, as part routine academic research, students will also be expected to access few resources (articles, videos, images, and blogs) on the web, both at school and back at home.
+At Ekya, we provide students with a school email ID that is used as a means for constant academic communication through the use of certain safe web-based tools for sharing documents, forms, assignments, etc. Further, as part of routine academic research, students will also be expected to access few resources (articles, videos, images, and blogs) on the web, both at school and back at home.

-Given this exposure, it is important that children should have an entitlement to safe technology and internet access at all times.
+Given this exposure, children must have an entitlement to safe technology and internet access at all times.
 At Ekya, we constantly monitor children’s use of systems and devices within school premises.
 We have also put in place robust content filters and access restrictions in all systems.
 Back home, parents are required to monitor children’s usage of technology and enable safe internet surfing by using content filtering software, parental controls on Google Chrome/MAC/Windows and permit only kid-friendly search engines.
 If parents require any further information on these software/tools that can be enabled at home, they may reach out to the school office.